Agnes4Him/TBI/README.md

 # TBI
-The following steps were carried out in approaching this model deployment task
+The following steps were carried out in approaching the model serving app deployment task

 ## Architecture Design
 Infrastructure as Code tool - Terraform is used to provision a set of Amazon EC2 instances to host the API.